internetarchive/openlibrary/Readme.md

 ```
 docker-compose up
 ```
-It may take around 10-15 minutes to install all the required openlibrary docker images in your machine.
+It may take around 10-15 minutes to install all the required openlibrary docker images and dependencies on your machine.
-After succesful installation DONOT close the terminal.
+After successful installation, DONOT close the terminal.

 ### Step-5
-After sucessful installation you would see a message similar to this() Now open a new terminal tab/window (without closing previous terminal) and be sure to be in the openlibrary project directory, if not then, change the current directory to your openlibrary project directory.
+Now open a new terminal tab/window (without closing previous terminal) and be sure to be in the openlibrary project directory, if not, then change the directory to your openlibrary project directory.

-To see whether you have successfully setup the environment- Open up your browser and type
+To see whether you have successfully setup the environment- Open up your browser and enter-
 ```
 https://localhost:8080
 ```
-You successfully setup the environment for OpenLibrary!!
-Now you can go ahead and start contributing.
+You will be directed to openlibrary home page.
+You have successfully setup the environment for OpenLibrary!!
-We reccomend you to start by cintributing to some good-first-issues.
+Now you can start contributing.
+We recommend you to start by first contributing to some good-first-issues.
 Here are some good-first-issues we picked up for you [click here](https://github.com/internetarchive/openlibrary/contribute)

-### Step-6
+***Note***
-To close the running terminal, press `Ctrl C`.
+If you want to close the running terminal, press `Ctrl C`.

 ## Developer's Guide